Knightjames0/BackupFiles/README.md

 backup -n [file] [file...] - Creates one of all the files add the inputed location and copies only ones that don't exist in other backups.

+backup -c [file] - Check for any Directories in the same folder that are old backups and copies only ones that don't exist in other backups.

 version - Displays Version number.